kotalco/community-api/README.md

 # :fire: Kotal API

+Kotal API is used by Kotal Dashboard to manage [Kotal Operator]() custom resources like IPFS peers, Polkadot validator nodes, Chainlink nodes, Ethereum nodes ... etc.

-Kotal api server listens on port `3000` and responds to versioned api calls.
+Kotal API server listens on port `3000` and responds to versioned API calls.

+API server port can be changed using `KOTAL_API_SERVER_PORT` environment variable.

-Running the api server against real k8s cluster requires:
+Running the API server against real k8s cluster requires:

 - [kotal operator](https://github.com/kotalco/kotal) to deployed in the cluster
 - api server to be deployed with correct role and role bindings